 Get Bsale Alerts

-Capital gains tax applies to a business sale in VIC.
-There are currently four small business concessions that could reduce your CGT payable.
-According to the ATO, these concessions currently include; 15-year exemption - if you have owned the business for at least 15 years and are over 55 years; Active Asset reduction - only pay tax on 50% of the capital gain; Retirement Exemption - if you are under 55 and place the money from the disposal into a retirement fund; Rollover - deferring payment for two years whilst you purchase another business.
+Capital gains tax applies to a business sale in Victoria.
 It's important to engage an Accountant who will guide you through the process of selling a business and assess your tax obligations.
-These exemptions may change, and it's important to check the current requirements when you are selling a business.
+Exemptions may be available, and it's important to check the current requirements when you are selling a business.
 A helpful section on the ATO website outlines what happens when changing, selling or closing a business.

-Selling a business in VIC can be done by the business owner or by engaging a licensed VIC business broker or real estate agent.
+Selling a business in Victoria can be done by the business owner or by engaging a licensed VIC business broker or real estate agent.
 It is important to have an exit strategy for your business to increase your chance of obtaining an optimum sale price for the business.
-Check out Bsale’s 6 Steps to prepare a business for sale, it will provide a check-list and general step by step guide.
-There are licensed business brokers in VIC who can assist during the sale process and list your business on websites such as Bsale.
-Check out our ‘find a business broker’ section to find a broker to sell your particular business.
-Bsale offers advertising to business owners, brokers and franchise groups.

 In Victoria all business brokers must be licensed to operate on your behalf.
 Consumer Affairs VIC is the governing body that oversees real estate agents’ licensing and business brokers in VIC.
 When you search for a business broker in VIC by their name or license number, it will indicate ‘estate agent’ and ‘status: current’.
 You will be able to view more details, such as their employer.
 You can check a VIC business brokers license here via Consumer Affairs VIC.